-$Note: Districts\ were\ able\ to\ indicate\ more\ than\ one\ reason\ for\ approval,\ therefore,\ percentages\ will\ not\ equal\ 100.$
+Note: Districts were able to indicate more than one reason for approval, therefore, percentages will not equal 100.

-As noted in the table, the reasons most given for approving new proposals by the respondents to our Wisconsin-wide survey was "attracts students" (85 percent) and "realizes an alternative vision for schooling" (85 percent).
-"Serves a special population" (54 percent) "increases student achievement" (46 percent), and "increases parent/community involvement" (46 percent) were also frequently cited.
-One district (eight percent) noted "participates in a charter school consortium" as a reason.
+As noted in the table, the reasons most given for approving new proposals by the respondents to our Wisconsin-wide survey was "realizes an alternative vision for schooling" (100 percent) and "attracts students" (83 percent).
+"Serves a special population" (50 percent) "increases student achievement" (50 percent), and "increases parent/community involvement" (50 percent) were also frequently cited.
+One district (17 percent) noted "participates in a charter school consortium" as a reason.

-One district reported a denial of a "development" decision.
-The reason identified for the denial was "financial reasons."
+No districts reported a denial of a "development" decision.